ignite/cli/docs/docs/02-guide/06-ibc.md

 ## Congratulations 🎉

-By completing this tutorial, you've learned to use the Inter-Blockchain Communication protocol (IBC).
+By completing this tutorial, you've gained valuable insights into using IBC with Ignite CLI.
+You've learned how to set up interconnected blockchains, manage data transmission, and understand the practical applications of IBC in the Cosmos ecosystem.

-Here's what you accomplished in this tutorial:

-- Built two Hello blockchain apps as IBC modules
-- Modified the generated code to add CRUD action logic
-- Configured and used the Ignite CLI relayer to connect two blockchains with each other
-- Transferred IBC packets from one blockchain to another
+Congratulations on embarking on this journey into the world of blockchain interoperability with Ignite CLI and Cosmos SDK! 🎉